stan-dev/httpstan/README.rst

 In addition to providing all the functionality of the command-line interface to Stan (CmdStan_) over HTTP 1.1, **httpstan** provides:

-* Automatic caching of compiled Stan Programs and samples from programs.
+* Automatic caching of compiled Stan models and samples from models.
 * Parallel sampling.

 Important Disclaimer